BioJulia/Bio.jl/README.md

 BioJulia.jl
 ========

-Bioinformatics and Computational Biology for [Julia](http://julialang.org)
+Bioinformatics and Computational Biology infrastructure for [Julia](http://julialang.org)

 If you'd like to contribute, please [join the discussion group](https://groups.google.com/forum/#!forum/biojulia-dev).